sentomking-hue/pycrtm/README.md

 * `$PWD/../REL-2.4.0/crtm_v2.4.0/include`               <-- path to all compiled fortran modules
 * `$PWD/../REL-2.4.0/crtm_v2.4.0/lib/libcrtm.a`         <-- usual crtm static library
 * `$PWD/crtm_coef_pycrtm`                               <-- path to crtm_coefficients

+To make things a bit simpler some installer scripts and scripts to load modules on the NASA NCCS discover cluster have been included: discover_install_gfortran_openmp.sh     <-- will install using gfortran and OpenMP if you checkout the CRTM repository at ../REL-2.4.0 discover_install_ifort_openmp.sh        <-- will install using ifort and OpenMP if you checkout the CRTM repository at ../REL-2.4.0 discover_modules_gfortran_openmp.sh	    <-- load the necessary modules whenever you want to run pycrtm using gfortran/OpenMP on discover discover_modules_ifort_openmp.sh        <-- load the necessary modules whenever you want to run pycrtm using ifort/OpenMP on discover

+For those on a Mac and use homebrew some installer scripts have been included: homebrew_install.sh                     <-- will install on standard homebrew install using gfortran/OpenMP if you checkout the CRTM repository at ../REL-2.4.0 homebrew_install_userdir.sh             <-- will install on homebrew install configured to run in the user's directory using gfortran/OpenMP if you checkout the CRTM repository at ../REL-2.4.0

 ----------------------------------------------------------------------------------------

 ## 2. Tests/Examples: